coderefinery/reproducible-research/content/workflow-management.md

 Snakemake is inspired by [GNU Make](https://www.gnu.org/software/make/), but based on Python and is more general and has easier syntax.
-The workflow below can also be [implemented using make](make-alternative).

 First study the `Snakefile`: